hlt-mt/smarterp/README.md

 ## Pre-trained models

-The pre-trained models used in the two demo of the project are released under the same licence of this repository at can be downloaded, together with their dictionaries and configuration files, at [this link](https://drive.google.com/file/d/1B9_k0SFWe448ZPeB_scSfCR1XvTbSsdL/view?usp=sharing).
+The pre-trained models used in both the two demos of the project are released under the same licence of this repository at can be downloaded, together with their dictionaries and configuration files, at [this link](https://drive.google.com/file/d/1B9_k0SFWe448ZPeB_scSfCR1XvTbSsdL/view?usp=sharing).